mbelmadani/moea-automatic-termination/README.md

 As an additional example, a project using the MOEA Automatic Termination algorithm and DEAP is MotifGP; a motif discovery engine for mining network expressions in DNA sequences.

-See motifgp/termination in the development branch (git checkout development) of https://github.com/mbelmadani/motifgp
+See the subdirectory motifgp/motifgp/termination/ (https://github.com/mbelmadani/motifgp/tree/master/motifgp/termination)

 # Support and contributions